johnalison/obsidian-notes/Journal/31 August 2024 Saturday.md

 Looking into trigger_emulator in python

 # [[Migrate Trigger Emulator]]
-- Got minimimal exaples working
+- Got minimal examples working
+- made convert script to convert ROOT to yaml
+- Starting to config 2018 jet triggers

 # To Library